taoyuan/hunt/docs/HuntGettingStartedGuide.md

 ### Overview of the Folders

-If you have obtained Unity through Github or something similar, you might be surprised by just how much stuff you suddenly have staring you in the face.
+If you have obtained Hunt through Github or something similar, you might be surprised by just how much stuff you suddenly have staring you in the face.
-Don't worry, Unity itself is very small.
+Don't worry, Hunt itself is very small.
 The rest of it is just there to make your life easier.
 You can ignore it or use it at your convenience.
 Here's an overview of everything in the project.

 - `src` - This is the code you care about!
 This folder contains a C file and two header files.
-These three files _are_ Unity.
+These three files _are_ Hunt.
 - `docs` - You're reading this document, so it's possible you have found your way into this folder already.
 This is where all the handy documentation can be found.
-- `examples` - This contains a few examples of using Unity.
+- `examples` - This contains a few examples of using Hunt.
-- `extras` - These are optional add ons to Unity that are not part of the core project.
+- `extras` - These are optional add ons to Hunt that are not part of the core project.
 If you've reached us through James Grenning's book, you're going to want to look here.
-- `test` - This is how Unity and its scripts are all tested.
-If you're just using Unity, you'll likely never need to go in here.
-If you are the lucky team member who gets to port Unity to a new toolchain, this is a good place to verify everything is configured properly.
+- `test` - This is how Hunt and its scripts are all tested.
+If you're just using Hunt, you'll likely never need to go in here.
+If you are the lucky team member who gets to port Hunt to a new toolchain, this is a good place to verify everything is configured properly.
 - `auto` - Here you will find helpful Ruby scripts for simplifying your test workflow.
-They are purely optional and are not required to make use of Unity.
+They are purely optional and are not required to make use of Hunt.

 ## How to Create A Test File

 Test files are C files.
 Most often you will create a single test file for each C module that you want to test.
-The test file should include unity.h and the header for your C module to be tested.
+The test file should include hunt.h and the header for your C module to be tested.

 Next, a test file will include a `setUp()` and `tearDown()` function.
 The setUp